from2001/Voicevox_Dify_Plugin/README.md

 ## Overview
 VOICEVOX DIFY Plugin is a TTS (Text-to-Speech) plugin for the Dify platform that integrates with VOICEVOX, a free Japanese voice synthesis engine.
 This plugin allows Dify applications to convert text into natural-sounding Japanese speech using various voice models.
 This plugin is compatible with Dify 1.x.

+This plugin works with
+ - VOICEVOX
+ - AivisSpeech

 ## Installation

 Download `voicevox.difypkg` in the [release](https://github.com/from2001/Voicevox_Dify_Plugin/releases) section and install it selecting `Local Package File` in the Plugins section on your Dify console.